RobustoFramework/Robusto/docs/Concepts.md

 When to use [“medium” or “media”](https://proofed.com/writing-tips/word-choice-media-vs-mediums/) is kind of complex, so Robusto just uses either when it wants to.
 It seems to be mostly “media”, though.

-# Messages
+# Message
 A [message](https://en.wikipedia.org/wiki/Message) is, unsurprisingly, a unit of communication between two peers.
 In addition to the actual data being sent, it also has a preamble, with information of what kind of communication it is, if it has string data, binary data, or both.

 # Service
-Functionality that a Peer can provide to another peer.
 For example, a peer has an UMTS modem and is able to forward information to sites on the internet.
-Using that, a peer collecting some sensor data, can use that service to send MQTT message to mqtt.eclipseproject.io.
+Using that, a function collecting some sensor data, can use that service to send MQTT message to mqtt.eclipseproject.io.
+Services are started and stopped depending on what runlevel (see below) the want to belong to.

+# Network service
+A network service is functionality that a Peer can provide to _another peers_, basically it is a callback to which requests are routed if they provide the proper service id.
+An example would be a service on a boat that collects speed and sensor data from legacy functions and sends it to an NMEA 2000 network.

+## Combinations

+It is quite possible, and quite normal, to combine services and network services.
+One example is the Publisher Subscriber service in Robusto-misc, whose queue is started using a service.
+Code running on the same peer can interact with the service.
+But a network service is also started to respond to publications and subscription request.

 # Applications
 The things that the someone actually wants to happen.
 Like an autopilot remote, reacting to user clicking a button, sending an NMEA2000 message to turn 10 degrees to starbord to the peer with the NMEA2000 service.

 # Runlevel
-Runlevels are levels of functionality, a concept taken from Linux init.
+Runlevels are levels of functionality, a concept taken from (Linux init)[https://en.wikipedia.org/wiki/Runlevel].
 In Robusto, it is the same, but the levels are different, only the first two levels is set by Robusto.

 **Level 0**
 The system has not been initialized.